GIXLabs/SAndC/Lab1/power_supply.md

 ## Current
 The current is set in the same way as the voltage, but you will need to press the I-Set button to switch to edit the current.
 I is the commonly-used symbol for current.

+We recommend setting the current limit to 1 Amp to start with, but you may need to change this based on your project's needs.